Tenby: The Paxton Revival

+Fashionable Resort

+The borough was reformed to become a municipal borough in 1836.

 Through both the Georgian and Victorian eras Tenby was renowned as a health resort and centre for botanical and geological study.
 With many features of the town being constructed to provide areas for healthy seaside walks, due to the walkways being built to accommodate Victorian nannies pushing prams, many of the beaches today still retain good disabled access.
 In 1856 writer Mary Ann Evans (pen-name George Eliot) accompanied George Henry Lewes to Tenby to gather materials for his work Seaside Studies published in 1858.

 In 1852, the Shipwrecked Fishermen and Mariners' Royal Benevolent Society deployed a lifeboat to the town, taken over in 1854 by the Royal National Lifeboat Institution.
 In 1905 a slip-way equipped lifeboat station was built on Castle Hill.
 It was replaced by a modern station in 2008.

 Tenby railway station and the Pembroke and Tenby Railway were opened as far as Pembroke on 30 July 1863.
 The extended line to Pembroke Dock opened on 8 August 1864.
 In 1866, the line was connected to Whitland railway station.
 In 1867, work began on the construction of the Palmerston Fort on St Catherine's Island.
 The Army had control of the fort during 1887–1895.

+Twentieth Century

+From 1860 until 1947 the borough council was based at Tenby Town Hall on High Street.
+In 1947 the council moved to Croft House on The Norton, later renaming it Guildhall.
+Tenby Borough Council was abolished under the Local Government Act 1972, with a less powerful Tenby Town Council taking over.
+The borough powers were subsumed into a new district of South Pembrokeshire within the county of Dyfed on 1 April 1974, although both the county and district were abolished in 1996 with Tenby became part of a re-established County of Pembrokeshire.
+The town council left the guildhall for new offices in the mid-1980s.

-The old town castle walls have survived, as does the Victorian revival architecture in a pastel colour scheme.
+Sections of the old town walls have survived, as does the Victorian revival architecture in a pastel colour scheme.
 The economy is based on tourism, supported by a range of craft, art and other stores.
 As of April 2017, there are 372 listed buildings and other structures in and around Tenby.

 Governance

 There are two tiers of local government covering Tenby, at community (town) and county level: Tenby Town Council and Pembrokeshire County Council.

+Although Tenby was an ancient borough since 1290 it is now classed as community was established to cover the area of the former borough, with its council taking the name Tenby Town Council.
 The town council is based at the De Valence Pavilion on Upper Frog Street.

-Tenby was an ancient borough, having been given a charter in 1290 by William de Valence, 1st Earl of Pembroke, and being formally incorporated as a borough by Elizabeth I in 1581.
-The borough was reformed to become a municipal borough in 1836.
-From 1860 until 1947 the borough council was based at Tenby Town Hall on High Street.
-In 1947 the council moved to Croft House on The Norton, later renaming it Guildhall.
-Tenby Borough Council was abolished under the Local Government Act 1972, with the area becoming part of the new district of South Pembrokeshire within the county of Dyfed on 1 April 1974.
-A community was established to cover the area of the former borough, with its council taking the name Tenby Town Council.
-The town council continued to be based at the guildhall until the mid 1980s when it moved to the De Valence Pavilion on Upper Frog Street.
-The district of South Pembrokeshire was abolished in 1996, with the area becoming part of a re-established Pembrokeshire.